neo451/lit.nvim/README.md

 ## What it won't do

 - Have an UI
-- Take over the initialization process
+- Take over Neovim initialization

 ## Bootstrap